cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 * Copy configuration files
 * Copy *themes/default* to a new location

-Invoke this command to migrate local mdcms repository to a new site:
+Invoke this command to migrate local Lightweight CMS repository to a new site:

 ```shell
 $ ./tools/bin/migrate